afressancourt/popmap/scripts/README.md

 It produces **one dictionnary**:

-* **dragon\_ases.pickle**, which contains the ASes that are present in the Dragon topology.
+* **caida\_ases.pickle**, which contains the ASes that are present in the currated CAIDA topology.

 ### Graph-AS-Directed-Build-method2.py

-This python script builds a directed graph from the Dragon topology and a dictionnary containing the edges and associated relationship property.
+This python script builds a directed graph from the currated CAIDA topology and a dictionnary containing the edges and associated relationship property.
 The file is suffixed "-method2" because the first version of the script added edges in the graph one by one with iGraph's "add edge()" method, which takes a very long time.
 This version adds the edges alltogether using iGraph's "add edges()" method which is much quicker, then associates relationship properties to the edges one by one.

 The script takes **one file** as data source: